(As Amended May 2017)

 Section 8.
 Action by Member.
 Action at a quorum meeting shall require the affirmative vote of a majority of the Members present in person or by proxy, except where otherwise provided by law or by these Bylaws.

 Section 9.
 Voting by Mail or Telecommunication.
 When it is inexpedient to call a meeting of Members, a vote by mail or via electronic telecommunication on any question on which an expression is deemed necessary may be taken by the Chairman of the Board or either Vice Chairs with the approval of four (4) other Directors.
 Action shall require the affirmative vote of a majority of all Members.
 Notice of the result shall be given to all Members within thirty (30) days of completion of the vote.

 ARTICLE V -- Board of Directors

 Section 1.
 Number of Board Members/Term.
 The affairs of the Corporation shall be governed by a Board of Directors, which shall consist of not less than nine (9) or more than thirteen (13) full voting members in good standing, including the Chairman of the Board.
 Pursuant to Article VI(1), the President/Chief Executive Officer shall be a voting member of the Board of Directors but he/she shall not be included as part of the number of Board Members set forth in the preceding sentence of this Article V(1).
 The immediate Past Chairman of the Board shall be a member of the Board of Directors, ex-officio, without the right to vote except under the circumstances specifically described in Article V(13) and Article VI(6).
 Any change to the number of Directors from year to year shall be determined by vote of the Board of Directors.
 Three (3) Directors shall be elected each year for the three (3) year term.
 Except as set forth in Article VI(6), each Director shall serve one (1) three (3) year term.

 Section 2.
 Election of Board Members.
-The Board may elect members from all Membership Categories to serve on the Board of Directors.
+The Board of Directors shall elect the Directors to serve on the Board of Directors.
+Directors may be members or non-members.